What is LEVETIRACETAM?

 How should I use LEVETIRACETAM?

 Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking levetiracetam and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.
 Take the liquid and regular-release tablets by mouth as directed by your doctor, usually twice daily with or without food.
 Crushing or chewing the tablet may cause a bitter taste.
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 If you are using the extended-release tablets, take this medication as directed by your doctor, usually once daily.
-Do not crush or chew extended-release tablets.
+Swallow the extended-release tablets whole.
+Do not crush or chew the tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
-Do not split tablets unless they have a score line and your doctor or pharmacist tells you to do so.
-Swallow the whole or split tablet without crushing or chewing.
 The dosage is based on your medical condition and response to treatment.
 The dosage in children is also based on weight.
 To reduce your risk of side effects (such as dizziness and drowsiness), your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.
 Do not stop taking this medication without consulting your doctor.
 Your seizures may become worse when the drug is suddenly stopped.
 Your dose should be gradually decreased.
 Tell your doctor if your seizures lasts, change, or gets worse.

 What should I tell my health care provider before I take LEVETIRACETAM?